-About School of Spiritual Care
+About Geisinger and its School of Spiritual Care

-Centers must meet program and organizational standards, assess their programs, and periodically be reaccredited, so that students benefit from the highest quality of CPE.
-Similarly, the standards for the certification of CPE Supervisors are rigorous.
-Several review steps are involved in the certification process.
-The Code of Professional Ethics mandates high standards of professional competence and conduct, so that students receive supervision that is knowledgeable and encouraging.
+Geisinger’s School of Spiritual Care must meet program and organizational standards and be periodically reaccredited, ensuring its students receive the highest quality of CPE.
+The standards for the certification of CPE educators are rigorous and involve several review steps.
+The Code of Professional Ethics mandates high standards of professional competence and conduct, so students are provided supervision that is knowledgeable and encouraging.